 About the Center

-The Pardee Center for the Study of the Longer-Range Future at Boston University was established in the year 2000 through the generosity of Frederick S. Pardee.
-Mr. Pardee, a Massachusetts native, received both his bachelor’s and master’s degrees from Boston University, and he pursued his passion for analyzing trends for the future as a systems analyst and an economic forecaster.
+The Pardee Center was established in 2000 through the generosity of Frederick S. Pardee, a Massachusetts native, who earned both undergraduate and graduate degrees from Boston University.
+He pursued his passion for analyzing trends for the future as a systems analyst and an economic forecaster.
 In recognition of his intellectual contributions and knowledge in the area of futures research and human well-being, Boston University dedicated a historic brownstone at 67 Bay State Road as the Pardee House in the year 2000 and awarded Mr. Pardee an Honorary Doctorate Degree in 2006.

 Both the Pardee Center and the Pardee School are motivated by Mr. Pardee’s global sensibility and his dedication to the creation of a better future for all of humanity.

 To learn more about the Center, download a PDF of our brochure.